-The Heart-Check mark makes it easy to spot heart-healthy foods in the grocery store or when dining out.
+The Heart-Check mark makes it easy to spot heart-healthy foods in the grocery store.
 Simply look for the name of the American Heart Association along with our familiar red heart with a white check mark on the package or menu.
-But not all red hearts you see are from the American Heart Association; look for the AHA name to be sure.
+But not all heart-healthy claims you see are from the American Heart Association; look for the AHA name to be sure.
 When you spot the American Heart Association’s Heart-Check mark, you'll instantly know the food has been certified to meet our nutrition requirements.
 It's a good first step in creating an overall sensible eating plan.

 A research study finds that choosing foods that meet Heart-Check certification requirements linked to better diet quality.
 Learn about the steps you can take to navigate the certification process.